nielseneli/bull--itpoint/README.md

 # Bull--itPoint

-##IMPORTANT: Bull--itPoint is not in a working state currently.
+##IMPORTANT: Bull--itPoint is constantly a work in progress.
 Development is active, and working builds will be tagged.

 ## What It Does
 Bull--itPoint is flexible presentation software.
 It creates a slide deck, in real time, while you present, encouraging more flexible presentation styles and more procrastination.